 When booking through a travel agent, they may have different payment conditions.
 Please check with your travel agent at the time of booking.

 FutureCruise Deposits are applicable to new bookings on Value fares and Value Plus fares only.
 It cannot be applied to GO Fares/Short Sale or any fares not available to the general public.

 Payment for direct bookings that are not made through a travel agent must be made by Visa, MasterCard or American Express.
 For Direct bookings made in Australian Dollars PayPal is also accepted for payments taken at the time of booking, but not for subsequent payments.

 - Payment service fees

 When booking directly with P&O Cruises, service fees apply to payments made by credit cards or by PayPal.
-Service fees for credit cards, per transaction, are 1.1% for Visa and MasterCard and 2.3% for American Express.
+Service fees for credit cards, per transaction, are 1.1% for Visa Credit and MasterCard Credit and 2.75% for American Express.
 For PayPal transactions, a 1% service fee applies.

-There is no service fee for debit card or BPAY payments.
+There is no service fee for Visa Debit and MasterCard Debit or prepaid Visa & MasterCard products.
 Service fees are subject to change and will be advised at the time of payment.

 Once you have made your booking, please check your Booking Confirmation, ‘Cruise Control’, or with your travel agent to ensure the details are correct.